Follow Calabarte on Facebook

 Shortly afterwards he made a trip to Senegal (to explore West-African music and culture), and this is when he bought his first African calabashes.
 Since then, they have become the raw material for his lamps and all his intricate, fractals-like patterns started to be translated to the gourd.

-Since Przemek has always strived for unprecedented precision and quality, gradually his handmade lamps began to capture the attention of acknowledged design magazines and websites all around the world.
+Since Przemek has always strived for the highest precision and quality, gradually his handmade lamps began to capture the attention of acknowledged design magazines and websites all around the world.

 This growing popularity is very motivating, but… Krawczyński stays faithful to his principles: instead of devoting his time to making more and more lamps, he devotes himself to making each piece even more astonishing.

-So in any given year only three people in the world can become the owners of Calabarte creations, making these lamps one of the most awaited and desired handmade crafts in the world.
+So in any given year only three people in the world can become the owners of Calabarte creations.

 Some of the printed magazines where articled about Calabarte lamps were published.